Telltale-Modding-Group/D3DMESH-Converter/README.md

 This is an application designed for converting **.d3dmesh models (Telltale Tool Models)**, to a standard model format ***(.fbx, .dae, .gltf, .obj, and more)*** and back.

 ## DISCLAIMER (Please Read)
 **This project is a heavy work in progress and is unfinished.
 The only working game this has been tested for is [The Walking Dead Telltale Definitive Series Edition](https://store.steampowered.com/app/1449690/The_Walking_Dead_The_Telltale_Definitive_Series/).
-Anything other versions are most likely not going to work.**
+Any other versions are most likely not going to work.**

 ## Description